Aylur/astal/README.md

 ## Gtk abstractions

-`Variable` and `Binding` objects and a function that turns widget constructors into ones that can take `Binding` objects as parameters are added ontop of gtk bindings this mechanism takes care of all state management one would need
+`Variable` and `Binding` objects and a function that turns widget constructors into ones that can take `Binding` objects as parameters are added on top of gtk bindings.
+This mechanism takes care of all state management one would need.

-This works the same in js/lua/python, its just demonstrated in js
+This works the same in js/lua/python, but demonstrated in js

 ```javascript
 // this example will work with Variable<string>